 About Sylvie Hill

 Sylvie Hill was born in Calgary, Alberta and moved to Ottawa in 1979, at the age of five.
 She studied English Literature at the University of Ottawa, and received a Master’s degree in English Literature & Language from Carleton University (1999).
-Her focus was on sexual frustration and artistic production in James Joyce’s Ulysses.
+Her research focus was on sexual frustration, masturbation and artistic failure in James Joyce’s Ulysses.

-Toronto magazines, including INK! and Sam Hyate’s Blood & Aphorisms’ Literary Babes Issue 2002, have published her poetry, along with Ottawa magazines such as The Algonquin Roundtable Review, Bywords and Pervert COMIX.
+Toronto magazines, including INK! and Sam Hyate’s Blood & Aphorisms’ Literary Babes Issue 2002, have published her poetry, along with Ottawa magazines such as The Algonquin Roundtable Review, Bywords and Pervert COMIX (the once-comic of Gavin McInnes of VICE).

 Sylvie has worked in community radio (CHUO 89.1 FM) and lent her voice to local commercial radio.
 She’s emceed several local events, including WESTFEST and was host (2007-2009) of the Ottawa chapter of Mustaches for Kids’ annual fundraising (Make a Wish Foundation).
 In 2011, she had the honour of emceeing Amnesty International’s 50th Anniversary Celebration and the 9th Annual Write For Rights at the Canadian Museum of Nature.